-1. Select the target VMware ESXi host.

-- 2. Click "Configure > Network > Add Network".
+- 1. Select the target VMware ESXi host. - 2.
+Click "Configure > Network > Add Network".
 Select the physical interfaces for bonding while creating the vSphere standard switch (vSwitch), and complete the operation as prompted. - 3.
 Select the vAPV that requires interface bonding, and click "Edit Virtual Machine Setting".
-Then, associate the network adapter (vAPV's virtual network interface) with the vSwitch just created.

-How to configure trunk VLAN on VMware ESXi?
+Then, associate the network adapter (vAPV's virtual network interface) with the vSwitch just created. - How do I configure the trunk VLAN on VMware ESXi?

 - 1. Edit the virtual machine portgroup associated with the vAPV by setting the VLAN ID as 4095.
 Thus, VMware ESXi will not untag the VLAN. - 2.
-Configure VLAN on the vAPV and the peer physical switch respectively.

-How to configure bond on Citrix XenServer?
+Configure VLAN on the vAPV and the peer physical switch respectively. - How do I configure bond on Citrix XenServer?